xenyo/docker-drupal/README.md

 </VirtualHost>
 ```

-Restart the container for the new virtual hosts to take effect.
+Enable the virtual host and restart apache:

 ```
-docker compose restart drupal
+a2ensite example
+service apache2 restart
 ```

 ### 8. Edit your hosts file